 Mogo appears in Green Lantern Emerald Knights which recounts his conflict with Bolphunga the Unrelenting.

 Mogo appears in Green Lantern: The Animated Series where Hal and his team are looking for the owner of a power ring before an asteroid hits.
-Hal figures out that the planet is the possessor of the ring and drilling into the core of the planet drops the ring in, which Mogo then uses to destroy the asteroid, thanking Hal for giving him the power to protect himself and declaring himself there ally.
+Hal figures out that the planet is the possessor of the ring and drilling into the core of the planet drops the ring in, which Mogo then uses to destroy the asteroid, thanking Hal for giving him the power to protect himself and declaring himself their ally.
 Mogo also shows a habit of acting as a prison for criminals who crash on him.